Marilyn Monroe: 1926–1943: Childhood and first marriage

+Following the divorce, Gladys worked as a film negative cutter at Consolidated Film Industries.
+In 1924, she married Martin Edward Mortensen, but the union lasted only a few months, although they did not legally divorce until four years later.
+Gladys named Mortensen (misspelled Mortenson) as Monroe's father in the birth certificate, but most of Monroe's biographers agree that this was unlikely as their separation had taken place well before she became pregnant.
+According to biographers Fred Guiles and Lois Banner, her father was likely Charles Stanley Gifford, Gladys's superior at RKO Studios, with whom she had an affair in 1925.
+This was supported by a comparison conducted in 2022 between Monroe's DNA and that of one of Gifford's descendants.

 Although Gladys was mentally and financially unprepared for a child, Monroe's early childhood was stable and happy.
-Gladys placed her daughter with evangelical Christian foster parents Albert and Ida Bolender in the rural town of Hawthorne.
-She also lived there for six months, until she was forced to move back to the city for employment.
+Gladys placed her daughter with evangelical Christian foster parents Albert and Ida Bolender in the suburban town of Hawthorne.
+She also lived there for six months until she was forced to move back to the city for employment.
 She then began visiting her daughter on weekends.
 In the summer of 1933, Gladys bought a small house in Hollywood with a loan from the Home Owners' Loan Corporation and moved seven-year-old Monroe in with her.
 They shared the house with lodgers, actors George and Maude Atkinson and their daughter, Nellie.
 In January 1934, Gladys had a mental breakdown and was diagnosed with paranoid schizophrenia.
 After several months in a rest home, she was committed to the Metropolitan State Hospital.
 She spent the rest of her life in and out of hospitals and was rarely in contact with Monroe.
 Monroe became a ward of the state, and her mother's friend Grace Goddard took responsibility over her and her mother's affairs.